SBagaria2710/SBagaria2710/README.md

 I am a working professional with <u>2+ years of experience</u> in building web applications.<br />
 Other than my traditional work, I have inclination towards `design, startups, movies and crypto`.<br />
-Feel free to connect to discuss on any of the topic 😃
+Let's connect to geek out 😃

 # 💻 Tech Stack, I've worked in...